 Where we do use consent to process your personal data, we will explain to you what we are asking you to agree to and why.
 If we have consent to use your personal data, you have the right to remove it at any time.
 If you want to remove your consent, please contact us at the following email address: firstname.lastname@example.org and we will deal with your request.

 Who we share this information with

-- youth support services – under section 507B of the Education Act 1996, to enable them to provide information regarding training and careers as part of the education or training of 13-19 year olds
+- Youth Support Services and Training Providers – under section 507B of the Education Act 1996 and Part 2 Education and Skills Act 2008, to enable them to provide information regarding training and careers as part of the education or training of 13 to 19 year olds

 - Other Local Authorities to comply with the Education and Skills Act 2008